How to Reduce Drinking Without Completely Removing it From Your Life

 You’ve probably noticed the trend: alcohol-free living is everywhere.
-Friends are quitting drinking and raving about how amazing they feel.
+Friends are experimenting with less and raving about how amazing they feel.
 Celebrities are talking about life without alcohol.

-But maybe quitting completely isn’t what you want.
+But maybe going fully alcohol-free isn’t what you want.
 You don’t see yourself swearing off wine forever or skipping the brewery with friends.
-What you do want is to drink less, wake up feeling better, and stop the cycle of regret the next morning.
+What you do want is to drink less, wake up feeling better, and step into a sharper version of yourself the next morning.

 If you’re searching for “how to cut back on drinking without going totally sober and giving it up entirely”—this is for you.